 Seeking tips for flying with a head cold

 - I took a decongestant at least an hour before the flights.
-I’m not going to go into the specific brand (that’s a good question for the medical professional I mentioned above), but it does help help keep your head from getting so plugged and congested.
-The one I used was a 12-hour decongestant, so I didn’t have to re-take it while I was traveling.
+I’m not going to go into the specific brand, but it does help keep your head from feeling like it’s going to explode.
+The one I used was a 12-hour decongestant, so I didn’t have to re-take it during the flight.

-- I also took an antihistamine to help dry up my still-running nose.
-And made sure that I had plenty of tissues on-hand – as well as a plastic baggie to keep them in afterward since airplane seats don’t have handy garbage receptacles and I didn’t want to leave used tissues lying around.
+- An antihistamine also helped to help dry up my still-running nose.
+And I made sure to have plenty of tissues on-hand – as well as a plastic baggie for the used tissues since airplane seats don’t have handy garbage receptacles and I didn’t want to leave them lying around.

-- I kept up with my regimen of fluids, Vitamin C and rest as best as I could.
-Flying may be stressful and uncomfortable in some ways, but it does rather force you to rest, at least physically.
+- Before and during the trip, I drank plenty of fluids, Vitamin C and rested as best as I could.
+Flying may be stressful and uncomfortable in some ways, but it does force you to rest, at least physically.
 I made sure I had a full water bottle for both flights (purchased after we went through security, of course), so that I didn’t have to wait for the in-flight service – or have an uncovered glass of water on my tray with a squirmy 5-year-old in the seat next to me.

-Thankfully I felt better by the way back home, so was able to dispense with the ear plugs during most of the second flight and landing.
+Thankfully I felt better by the time I headed home, so did not need to use the ear plugs after takeoff.
 Within a couple of days after we got home, I was back to my usual self.

-These are just general tips – again, please make sure that you talk to your doctor or another trusted medical professional before you fly with any kind of cold, allergy or sinus condition.
+These are just general tips – again, please make sure that you talk to your doctor or another trusted medical professional before you fly with any kind of cold, allergy, or sinus condition.
 Or if you’re under the weather in any way at all, since it can be very dangerous to fly if your condition is serious enough.
-And above all else, try to make sure to eat and drink enough healthy foods and get lots of rest so that you can avoid getting sick in the first place if possible!
+And above all else, try to make sure to eat and drink enough healthy foods and get lots of rest so that you can build your immune system and avoid getting sick in the first place!